hot-glue-for-rails/hot-glue/README.md

 ### `--inline-list-labels` (before, after, omit; default: omit)

 Determines if field label will appear on the LIST VIEW.
-NOoe that because Hot Glue has no sparate show route or page, this affects the `_show` template which is rendered as a partial from the LIST view.
+Note that because Hot Glue has no separate show route or page, this affects the `_show` template which is rendered as a partial from the LIST view.

-Because the labels are already in the heading, this `omit` by default.
+Because the labels are already in the heading, this is `omit` by default.
 (Use with `--no-list-heading` to omit the labels in the list heading.)

 Use `before` to make the labels come before or `after` to make them come after.
 See Version 0.5.1 release notes for an example.